leonw774/my_simple_lang/README.md

 ## Data types

 There are 4 types of objects:
-- Number: implemented by python Fraction
+- Number: rational number implemented by Python `Fraction` class
 - Pair: store the references to two objects
-- Function: store executable codes
+- Function: store executable codes and an optional argument identifier
 - Null: same as python None type

 ## Operators